It’s one thing to have your company active on social media channels. But it’s something else for your company to actually be ‘social’.

 The researchers gave out points based upon how fast the brands got back to people, the quality of the response, and the percentage of tweets that initiated replies.

 Social Media is called “Social” For A ReasonAs is increasingly common nowadays, the research results have been made into an infographic (not my favorite way of presenting data, but there you go).
-Click here to see the infographic in all its glory.
+Click here to to read more about the study.

 The verdict?
 Just because you’re a gazillion dollar multinational doesn’t mean that you ‘get’ social media any more than a “one man and his dog” sole trader who’s been in business for the past five minutes.

 Ashley picked out a number of observations and social media best-practices that she feels we all could take on board to improve social response for service-directed enquiries:

 - Listen for Brand Name With or Without the “@”

 Less than 8% of responses came when an @ was not used in the tweet.
 The failure of brands to respond to negative, positive or other important tweets leaves a bad impression on the customer and anyone who follows them.

 - Important Keyword Triggers are Your Friend

 When designing questions for the research, Ashley’s team specifically included questions with important intent, sentiment or risk of switching brands.
 Social listening software can be programmed to send service messages to the front of the line if they contain keywords such as “help,” “mad,” or “thank you” to help with prioritization.

 - Keep the Customer Informed